 At least we have remedies to help us get through them.
 Things like snacking throughout the day and sleeping an hour earlier.
 Drinking lemon ginger tea and getting fresh air.
-You won’t get rid of the symptoms 100%, but surviving the first trimester is still possible.
+You won’t get rid of the symptoms 100%, but surviving the first trimester is possible with these tips.

 Get more tips about pregnancy: